dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_analytics_table_hooks-->

-Analytics table hooks provides a mechanism for invoking SQL scripts during different phases of the analytics table generation process.
+Analytics table hooks provide a mechanism for invoking SQL scripts during different phases of the analytics table generation process.
 This is useful for customizing data in resource and analytics tables, e.g. in order to achieve specific logic for calculations and aggregation.